ig-python/trading-ig/README.rst

 trading_ig
 ==========

 A lightweight Python wrapper for the IG Markets API.
-Simplifies access to the IG REST and Streaming APIs with a live or demo account.
+Simplifies access to the IG REST and Streaming APIs.

 What is it?
 -----------